 4. Other Legislation Governing Our Records

-Some of the information we hold is subject to retention or disclosure obligations under other legislation such as:
+Some of the information we hold is subject to retention or disclosure obligations under other legislation, including:

-As required under POPIA, here is how we process personal information:
+As required under POPIA, we process personal information as follows:

-- Purposes: Registration, accounts, communication, payments, marketing (with consent).
+- Purposes: Registration, accounts, communication, payments, and marketing with consent.

-- Categories: Users’ names, emails, phone numbers, billing data.
+- Categories: Users' names, emails, phone numbers, and billing data.

 - Cross-border flows: Some providers operate outside South Africa; we maintain DPAs and safeguards.

-- Security measures: Encryption, access controls, contracts ensuring confidentiality, integrity, and availability.
+- Security measures: Encryption, access controls, and contracts supporting confidentiality, integrity, and availability.

 We hold records related to:

-- Accounts & Users: names, emails, phone numbers, registration data.
+- Accounts and users: names, emails, phone numbers, and registration data.

-- Payments & Billing: invoices, payment confirmation, transaction IDs.
+- Payments and billing: invoices, payment confirmations, and transaction IDs.

 7. How to Make a PAIA Request